Short proofs of theorems of Mirsky and Horn on diagonals and eigenvalues of matrices

-{\em If $\Lambda \succ D$, there exists a unitary matrix $U$satisfying (\ref{rel}), and moreover, $U$ can be taken to be real, i.e., orthogonal.}

-Thus, while Birkhoff showed \cite{birkhoff} that $\Lambda \succ D $ if and only if there exists a bistochastic matrix $S$ such that $D=S\Lambda $, Horn's Theorem states that $S$ can always be chosen to lie in the smaller set of {\it orthostochastic} matrices.
+These $N$ equations lead directly to the necessary condition $\Lambda \succ D$ found by Schur in 1923 \cite{schur}.
+Horn's Theorem \cite{horn} says that this necessary condition is also sufficient, and moreover, $U$ can be taken to be real orthogonal.
+Thus, while Birkhoff showed \cite{birkhoff} that $\Lambda \succ D $ if and only if there exists a bi-stochastic matrix $S$ such that $D=S\Lambda $, Horn's Theorem states that $S$ can always be chosen to lie in the smaller set of {\it ortho-stochastic} matrices.